A Particle-in-Cell Simulation Framework for Thomson Scattering Analysis in Inertial Confinement Fusion: SUPER-THERMAL THOMSON SCATTERING VIA PIC SIMULATION

 \subsection{Super-thermal Thomson scattering from matched density perturbations with different wave vector}

-When driving density perturbations through laser beating, the laser overlap region occupies only a small fraction of the total simulation area, leading to inefficient use of computational resources.
-An alternative method of generating electron density fluctuations is initializing them at the start of the simulation without injecting ions in the simulation domain.
-Owing to the nature of PIC simulations, which automatically enforce the Poisson equation~\cite{birdsall1985}, this initialized electron density distribution is sustained throughout the simulation.
-This approach can produce stationary perturbations effectively.
+When density perturbations are driven by laser beating, the region of laser overlap constitutes only a small fraction of the total simulation area.
+This leads to inefficient use of computational resources.
+Furthermore, to generate multiple perturbation modes, the laser beating method requires a correspondingly greater number of laser beams.
+This approach often excites more modes than are necessary, introducing unwanted complexity.
+For typical cases associated with static density perturbations, an alternative method is to initialize the electrons with a perturbed density distribution \(n_e(x,y)|_{t=0}\) without any ions injected into the simulation domain.
+Owing to the nature of PIC simulation~\cite{birdsall1985}, it automatically enforces the Poisson equation at any time $t$:

+where $C$ is a constant determined by initial conditions.
+When the simulation is initialized with $E|_{t=0}=0$ and \(\rho|_{t=0}=-en_e(x,y)|_{t=0}\), we obtain $C=4\pi n_e(x,y)|_{t=0}$.
+This form implies that, at any time \(t\), the electric potential corresponds to that generated by the instantaneous electron density superimposed on a stationary background ion density equal to \(n_e(x,y)|_{t=0}\).

 To investigate SCTS arising from matched density perturbations with different wave vectors, we initialize four electron density fluctuations within a single simulation, as shown in Fig.~\ref{fig:STS-B}(a).
 The simulation is conducted in a domain of $400\,c/\omega_0 \times1800\,c/\omega_0$ ($22.4\,\mu\mathrm{m}\times100.6\,\mu\mathrm{m}$), filled with a background electron density of $n_0=0.05n_c$.
 The boundaries perpendicular to the $y$-axis are set to be periodic, while the remaining boundaries were thermal for particles and open for electromagnetic fields.